isomerpages/imda-tradetrust/_about/Why adopt TradeTrust.md

 be verified independently</p>
 </li>
 <li>
-<p>Data confidentiality is ensured as the blockchain does not store any business
+<p>Ensure data confidentiality as the blockchain does not store any business
 data</p>
 </li>
 </ul>